kuielab/mdx-net/README_SUBMISSION.md

     - see [this](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/configs/callbacks/default.yaml#L18)
     - and [this](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/src/callbacks/onnx_callback.py#L11)

+- After training the 4 models, copy the best ```.onnx``` files to 'onnx' directory in the [submission repository](https://github.com/kuielab/mdx-net-submission/tree/leaderboard_A/model)

 #### The epoch of each checkpoint we used
 - Leaderboard A
     - vocals: 2360 epoch
     - bass: 1720 epoch
     - drums: 600 epoch
     - other: 1720 epoch

-> note: the models were submitted before convergence, and the learning rate might have not been optimal as well (ex. for 'other', Leaderboard A score is higher)

 ### 3. Phase 2

 This phase **does not fine-tune** the pretrained separators from the previous phase.

 - Train Mixer
-  - fill pretrained ckpt path for each source in [Mixer.yaml](https://github.com/kuielab/mdx-net/blob/8cabde1cb803b0696ec88570a2e8d113b72d9c55/configs/model/Mixer.yaml#L12)
+  - fill in the pretrained ckpt path for each source in [Mixer.yaml](https://github.com/kuielab/mdx-net/blob/8cabde1cb803b0696ec88570a2e8d113b72d9c55/configs/model/Mixer.yaml#L12)
   - run ```python run.py experiment=mixer model=Mixer```
   - Mixer is a very small model
       - the number of learnable parameters in ```Mixer``` < 100
       - so we do not use ```onnx``` in this case
-      - , and no need to wait too much time for the convergence (~ 10 epoch).
+      - , and no need to wait too much for the convergence (~ 10 epoch).
-  - pick the top ckpt and locate it in the model directory in the [submission repository](https://github.com/kuielab/mdx-net-submission/tree/leaderboard_A/model)
+  - pick the top Mixer ckpt and locate it in the 'model' directory in the [submission repository](https://github.com/kuielab/mdx-net-submission/tree/leaderboard_A/model)

 # License